Mathesar/a500-mitsumi-keyboard-controller-redone/README.md

 ## Features

-* Completely independent design
+* Completely independent design.
 * Fully compatible with the original Mitsumi keyboard controller.
-* Cost effective 2-layer circuit board.
+* Debouncing filter.
+* Anti-ghosting filter.
 * Through-hole design using currently available components for a retro look.
 * Uses three 5mm x 2mm x 7mm LEDs instead of the unobtanium Commodore 15mm LED.
 * Optionally, a 3D printed lightpipe can be used to give a cleaner LED look.
-* Anti-ghosting algorithm.

 ## Molex ZIF connector

 The original keyboard controller uses a Molex right angle ZIF connector to connect to the keyboard matrix membrane.
 This connector is very hard (impossible?) to get.
 I therefore used the straight version of this connector, the [Molex 39-53-2315](https://www.molex.com/en-us/products/part-detail/39532315).
 This connector is soldered on the edge of the circuitboard.
 This causes the entry point of the connector to sit lower than the original.
-This puts some strain on the flat cable.
-One should thus take care when assembling.
+This puts some strain on the flat cable and one should thus take care when assembling the keyboard.

 ## LED brightness tuning